Shrewsbury and Chester Railway: Wrexham, Mold and Connah's Quay Railway

 There was dissatisfaction among industrialists over railway connections out of the area.
 In time the Wrexham, Mold and Connah’s Quay Railway was authorised on 7 August 1862.
 It was built from Wrexham to join the Buckley Railway, a former horse tramway that had been upgraded, and together the two short lines gave access to a wharf on the River Dee, and to a connection with the Chester and Holyhead Railway.
 The line opened on 1 January 1866 for mineral traffic, and for passengers after improvements, on 1 May 1866.

 LNWR branches

 Since 1805 there had been a horse tramway from the canal at Pontcysyllte to Acrefair village, serving Kynaston colliery and iron works on the way, as well as quarries at Cefn.
 It was called the Ruabon Brook Tramway, owned by the canal company.
-It was leased to the London and North Western Railway in 1847, and in 1863 the LNWR converted the line to a locomotive railway, adding numerous short connections to pits and brickworks in the locality.
+It was leased to the London and North Western Railway (LNWR) in 1847, and in 1863 the LNWR converted the line to a locomotive railway, adding numerous short connections to pits and brickworks in the locality.

 The LNWR had a branch line to Coed Poeth and Tryddyn.
 The Wrexham and Minera Extension Railway, from Brymbo to Tryddyn, was authorised in 1865, and the powers were transferred to the LNWR and GWR jointly, and opened in 1872.